krontech/chronos-updates/doc/XCOMPILE.md

     --debootstrapopts --arch --debootstrapopts armel
 ```

-Using this new `chroot` can be acheived by adding a few arguments to `pdebuild`
+This new `chroot` can be used by `pdebuild` by adding a few arguments:
-as follows:
 ```
 pdebuild --debbuildopts -b --pbuilder cowbuilder -- --basepath /var/cache/pbuilder/base-jessie-armel.cow
 ```